-Narcissistic personality disorder is characterized by an excessive and deep need for admiration, lack of empathy for others, an inflated sense of self importance and a series of troubled relationships.
+Narcissistic personality disorder is characterized by an excessive and deep need for admiration, a lack of empathy for others, an inflated sense of self-importance, and a series of troubled relationships.
 People with narcissistic personality disorder believe they are superior or special, and often try to associate with other people they believe are unique or gifted in some way.
 These kinds of associations often heighten their self-esteem.
-Behind what many see as a high self- esteem is actually a fragile self-esteem that is sensitive to “injury” from defeat or criticism.
-These individuals may not share with others that the criticism impacts them, therefore concealing it, leaving them feeling degraded, humiliated and hollow inside.
+Behind what many see as high self-esteem is actually fragile self-esteem that is sensitive to “injury” from defeat or criticism.
+These individuals may not share with others that the criticism impacts them, therefore concealing it, leaving them feeling degraded, humiliated, and hollow inside.
 These individuals may find relationships unfulfilling while others may not enjoy being around others in general.

 Narcissistic Personality Disorder Causes

 The cause of narcissistic personality disorder is not fully understood but there is an agreement that it is caused by a combination of factors.
 Genetics may play a role in the development of narcissistic personality disorder.
 While there is no specific gene related to narcissistic personality disorder, research suggests that there is a slightly increased risk for this disorder to be inherited by their children.
 While some of this has to do with genetics, some are also likely due to the child’s personality and temperament, as well as the parenting behavior of one or both of the parents.